 Additionally, the spent fuel pool at reactor building No. 4, which sits above the containment vessel, may have boiled dry, causing the fuel rods to dry up and crack.
 Due to a breach in its wall or floor, it has been difficult filling the spent fuel pool with cooling water and preventing radiation from escaping.
 The roofs on buildings surrounding two of the reactors were blown off by hydrogen explosions, but the reactors and the steel containers around them inside have remained intact.

 Also unlike Chernobyl, people nearby have been evacuated in case anything gets worse.
-Radiation levels are
+Radiation levels are high at the site, but people up to 12 miles away have been evacuated.
+The small amount of radioactive material that is leaking is blowing out to sea.

 The U.S. hasn’t had a nuclear reactor accident since Pennsylvania’s Three Mile Island accident in 1979, over 30 years ago.
 Even that was not serious.
 The core of one reactor was destroyed, but unlike Fukushima, there were no hydrogen explosions; the buildings around the reactors were unaffected.
 No one died or was injured.
 There was little radiation released and no evidence of long-term harm to the public.

 The U.S. obtains 20% of its energy from nuclear power.
 There are over 100 nuclear power plants in operation in the U.S. Some are located near earthquake fault lines, and are only built to withstand 6 or 7-magnitude earthquakes.
 A few have spent fuel pools outside the steel containers.
-However, it is highly unlikely
+However, it is highly unlikely there would be a quake nearby of 8 or 9-magnitude.
+No nuclear power plants are located near uninterrupted faults long enough to sustain a quake that large.

 To avoid scenarios like this in the future, there must be additional safety backups put into place, including more emergency generator backups, no matter how redundant they seem.
 It would also be helpful to replace the older model generators with fourth generation, or Gen IV plants, which are much more efficient and far less likely to increase in heat.
 Five of the six reactors at Fukushima use the Mark 1 model boiling water reactor designed by G.E. in the 1960’s, and that model or similarly designed reactors are used in 23 U.S. nuclear power plants.
 Regardless, the older reactors located in the U.S. have had numerous safety additions and the Fukushima accident appears to have happened due to a lack of safety measures, not due to design flaws.
 The Japanese have a history of not reporting safety issues in a timely manner.